Ed Madden (professor): Early and personal life

-Professor and poet
+Career

+Academia

 Madden is a professor of English.
 He has written several critical articles on modern British and Irish poetry and has completed a book on representations of Tiresian liminality in modernist poetry (Tiresian Poetics: Modernism, Sexuality, Voice, 1888-2001 from Fairleigh Dickinson University Press).
 He co-edited (with Marti Lee) Irish Studies: Geographies and Genders, also co-edited an anthology of essays and poems on male experience, The Emergence of Man into the 21st Century, and wrote "An Open Letter to My Christian Friends," which appears in various textbooks, including Everything's an Argument.
-Madded has undertaken extensive research on the Irish writer Colm Ó Clúbhán and hosted a Boston College Ireland symposium on Ó Clúbhán in 2017.
+Madden has undertaken extensive research on the Irish writer Colm Ó Clúbhán and hosted a Boston College Ireland symposium on Ó Clúbhán in 2017.

 In addition to his literary criticism, he also publishes on issues involving sexuality and spirituality.
 He has published "Gospels of Inversion: Literature, Scripture, Sexology" in a collection of essays entitled Divine Aporia: Postmodern Conversation About the Other (edited by John C. Hawley).
 Another intervention in the intersection of religion, literature, and sex came in the essay "'The Well of Loneliness', or the Gospel According to Radclyffe Hall," published in Reclaiming the Sacred: The Bible in Gay and Lesbian Culture (edited by Raymond-Jean Frontain).

+Poetry

+Madden has published multiple collections of poetry.
+His 2016 collection, Ark, is based on his 2011 return to Arkansas to care for his ailing father, who had never accepted Madden's gay identity.
+Much of Madden's work invokes Christian tradition and imagery, often in the context of friction between Madden's gay identity and his family's religious beliefs.
+Madden also frequently writes on flowers, gardening, and landscapes.

+Madden served as Columbia, SC's first Poet Laureate from 2015 to 2022.
+During this time, Madden began to write more poetry responding to current events and political issues, including a poem written in the aftermath of the Charleston church shooting in 2015.
+His 2026 chapbook, I Asked Him What He Needed, contains poems written in respond to national politics, and immigration policy and ICE operations in particular.

 Madden has been a South Carolina Academy of Authors fellow in poetry twice.
 He has been writer in residence at the Riverbanks Botanical Gardens in Columbia, South Carolina, and he also worked as writer in residence at Fort Moultrie in Charleston, South Carolina, as part of the state's African-American Heritage Corridor project.
-He also works with the South Carolina Poetry Initiative and has been named a 2006 Artist-in-Residence by the South Carolina State Parks.
+He also works with the South Carolina Poetry Initiative and was a 2006 Artist-in-Residence for the South Carolina State Parks.